cornerstonejs/cornerstone/README.md

 The goal of this project is to make it easy to enable HTML5 based web apps to display interactive medical images.

 [Click here for an example showing many of the features in action!](https://rawgithub.com/chafey/cornerstone/master/example/tools/all/index.html)

-NOTE - use google chrome if you can as the other browsers are not tested frequently right now (although they should work)
+**NOTE - please use Google Chrome if you can as the other browsers are not tested frequently right now (although they should work)**

 Project Vision
 ==============